How to have a smooth Divorce – Get past the Financial disclosure

 And yet, so often, corners are cut and the full picture not revealed.
 This simply sows the seeds for future problems.
 Spouses are forced to call their lawyers to seek clarification, or lawyers will chase-up their clients to see how the document hunt is going and if you’ve found that missing one yet.
 And guess what?
 Your lawyer will be charging you for every call.

-What makes disclosure the Big Domino?
+What makes financial disclosure the Big Domino?

 As you can hopefully see, financial disclosure is the foundation upon which family law is built.
 It underpins the validity of contracts and is required for any agreement to be considered legally binding.
 Sometimes, it’s the only thing that convinces parties involved in separations to have faith in the negotiation process.
-So nothing happens until the big domino of disclosure gets knocked down.
+So nothing happens until the big domino of financial disclosure gets knocked down.
 When it falls, it sets off a chain reaction of communication, discussions, negotiations and, ultimately, a mutually accepted separation agreement.

 How to avoid some of the costs of financial disclosure in family law